MariaLaricheva/ModernBank/README.md

 ## React app built with vite and styled with tailwind

-Visit [https://mvlaricheva-hoobank.netlify.app/](this link) to check it out!
+Visit [this link](https://mvlaricheva-hoobank.netlify.app/) to check it out!

+Website is responsive.
+Also it looks very pretty.